What is Topic Modeling?

 Review the content to make sure it is answering users’ questions.
 Search engines will rank content that directly responds to queries more favorable – and it increases your chances of landing in the Google Answer Box.

 Topic modeling for SEO may sound like it’s more complicated than the old school methods we’ve used for years, but really, it’s just a more sophisticated approach focused on keywords and user intent.
 If you’re writing about baking cupcakes, certain words and phrases will naturally be included in that content – and if you include material about frying eggs on the same page – then it’s no longer topically modeled or relevant to the audience.
 But, you wouldn’t usually combine baking cupcakes and frying eggs on the same page anyway, would you?
 As long as you focus on creating informative, valuable content, that serves your target audience, your users and Google will be happy.
-Google wants to serve their customers by serving them content that helps them get what they need – and if your content does that, you’re golden.
+Google wants to serve its customers by serving them content that helps them get what they need – and if your content does that, you’re golden.